kunstmusik/blue-manual/docs/users/gettingStarted/programOptions.md

     starting of program, window states will be restored.

 New User Defaults Enabled
-:   Enables default text for different objects in blue.
+:   Enables default text for different objects in Blue.
 Curently this
     affects:

       - CodeRepository - when adding new Code Snippet